silverstripe/silverstripe-framework/docs/en/05_Contributing/16_Maintainer_Guidelines.md

 Triaging GitHub issues and pull requests imply responding to issue/pr creators with following closing or labelling.
 Labelling allows the other maintainers to pick up proper issues/prs accordingly to their dedication or available resources.

-It is also the main way to escalate critical and high impact issues, give feedback to the community, or peer review a PR and let other maintainers know it is “good to be merged on green CI tests”.
+Applying [labels](./code/#labels) is the main mechanism used to escalate critical and high impact issues, give feedback to the community, or peer review a PR and let other maintainers know it is “good to be merged on green CI tests”.

 How to do it